Read this content. Log in or sign up.

 Risk & Catalysts

-- Deposit competition on the back of tight system liquidity has led to some pressure on margins and loan growth of the Indian banks, but SBI’s less tight liquidity position than its private sector peers has allowed it to guide for steady loan growth of 13-15% YoY in FY25 along with a stable NIM.
+Continued tight system liquidity has led to pressure on margins and loan growth of the Indian banks, but SBI’s less tight liquidity position than its private sector peers has allowed it to buck the industry trend and record relatively brisk loan growth that is ahead of deposit growth.

 Key Metric